johnalison/WorkingPhilosophy/BookNotes/Viral.md

   No one mentioned these viruses them until then, despite international searches for viruses that were similar to COVID.
   Even in the short addendum to the RaTG13 paper that mentioned them, the authors didn't give their sequences or describe what they did with them; they failed to draw attention to them.

 - When the genetic sequence of COVID was first published, by scientist associated with the Wuhan lab, the critical, never-before-seen Furin cleavage site was not mentioned.
   Despite the fact that the same authors discovered this site in other virus and made a big deal about how important it is to starting a pandemic.
   It is a suspicious omission.

 - "Imagine how differently the world would have reacted if in Jan 2020, the WIV had announced that the closest relatives of the novel coronavirus came from a place where half of the infected people had died from a mysterious respiratory disease -- and that the nine closest relative to SARS-CoV-2 had been under study a the WIV long before the Covid-19 outbreak."

 - The fact the pandemic did not cause the release of the Moijan mine accident and the viruses collected from them is inexplicable.
-This was the who point of this work.
+This was the whole point of this work.

 - "That which can be asserted without evidence, can be dismissed without evidence" - Hitch

-- The WHO decided (after intense lobbying by the Chinese government) not to declare an international emergency; This was reverse a week later, with only the Chinese delegate voting against.
+- The WHO decided (after intense lobbying by the Chinese government) not to declare an international emergency; This was reversed a week later, with only the Chinese delegate voting against.

 - The case for the lab leak:
    - Makes the assumption that the scientists at WIV were doing exactly what they said they were doing; collecting and studying bat viruses with a view to predict pandemics.